imbi-heidelberg/MetaNLP/paper/paper.md

 summary(dtm, n = 5, stop_words = TRUE)
 ```

-As stop words do not provide any useful information, they can be excluded from the
+As stop words may not provide any useful information, they can be excluded from
-summary by specifying `stop_words = FALSE`.
+the summary by specifying `stop_words = FALSE`.

 One way to visualize a `MetaNLP` object is the `plot` function which creates a bar
 chart of the $n$ most common words.
 The argument `decision` specifies whether the
-most frequent words from "exclude" or "include""
+most frequent words from "exclude" or "include" should be included.
-should be included.
-The default is "total", meaning that "exclude" and "include"
+The default is "total", meaning that "exclude" and "include" are pooled.
-are pooled.

 ```
 plot(dtm, n = 10, decision = "total", stop_words = FALSE)